dylanquaale/ReadMe-Generator/README.md

   # What is your projects name?
   none
   # What kind of license should your project have?
-  mit
+  dont worry about it
   # What command should be run to install dependencies?
-  all of it
+  install them all
   # What command should be run to run test?
-  run it all
+  run it now
   # What does the user need to know about using the repo?
-  dont worry about it
+  repo it
   # What does the user need to know about contributing to the repo?
-  hurry up
+  contribute my repo
   # Installation
-  install it
+  install all
   # Credits
-  honor it
+  honor all